datajournalists/djspring17/README.md

 Story 1 reporting memo 1
 Read Chapter 4 "Spreadsheets, Part 2: More Math that Matters".
 Pages 69 – 94.
 From “Computer-Assisted Reporting: A Practical Guide” by Brant Houston.
 Read Chapter 2: “A Newsroom math guide”.
 Pages 11 – 60 from “Numbers in the Newsroom:
-Using math and statistics in News”, by Sarah Cohen
+Using math and statistics in News”, by Sarah Cohen.
-.

 ### Week 4 (March 1)